So, what is SEO?

 For further reading, you can check Content Writing for New Business.
 I explain how to create better content that people want to come back to read or share with their friends and coworkers.

-- Crawlers like relevance and authority, and formats (when it comes to content)
+- Crawlers like relevance, authority, and formats (when it comes to content)

 - Authority is measured with backlinks (links from other websites pointing to yours) and how well you cover the topic and those related to it.